-The CA Board of Directors has authorized the Headmaster to act as final authority on all issues relating to the dress code.
+The CA Board of Directors has authorized the Head of School to act as final authority on all issues relating to the dress code.

 All Dress Code violations will result in a disciplinary report to be filed in the school office.
 Each infraction will be entered into the school database in the office in the student's discipline record.